KianShepherd/dusk/README.md

 Options:
 -h                Display this information.
 -d                Print out debug information about the AST and LLVM IR.
+-da               Print out debug information about the AST.
+-di               Print out debug information about the LLVM IR.
+-dc               Print out debug information about the compile commands.
 -O                Optimize the generated object / executable.
 -c                Only compile the sources do not link into executable.